brugal/wolfcamql/README-wolfcam.txt

         3: only adjust the crosshair, similar to quake live

+	4: test setting using aspect ratio

+	5: Quake Live style widescreen.
+See description above. (default)

   This isn't perfect as there are still some hard coded values assuming 4/3 aspect within the source code, but it should work well for movie configs to prevent stretching of the crosshair and text.

 * cg_wideScreenScoreBoardHack  (1: don't stretch but center on screen, 2:  ignore cg_wideScreen and stretch to fit)
+  This doesn't apply if 'cg_wideScreen 5' is used.

 * r_anaglyph2d to allow or prevent splitting colors for the hud portion